Case Digest

 The procedure in the Land Registration Act 2002 Sch.6 para.2 to Sch.6 para.5 was not necessarily conclusive of an applicant’s entitlement to be registered.
 Although an applicant would automatically be registered under Sch.6 para.4 if no counter-notice was served requiring the application to be dealt with under Sch.6 para.5, the former proprietor of the land could still apply for rectification of the register on the basis that the registration was a mistake, on the ground that the applicant did not satisfy the test of 10 years’ adverse possession.

 The respondent applied to the local land registry for registration of a field in his name as a result of adverse possession pursuant to Sch 6 of the Land Registration Act 2002, which together with s 96-98 of the Act introduced a new regime relating to adverse possession of registered land.
 Notice of the application was given, as required, to the original owner, the applicant.
 The applicant failed to respond and on the evidence before the registrar, the field was registered in the name of the respondent.
 The applicant applied to the deputy adjudicator to rectify the registered title and to re-register him as the owner.
-The applicant applied under para 5(a) of Sch 4 to the 2002 Act on the basis that registration of the respondent as proprietor was a ‘mistake’ as, it was contended, he had never in fact been in adverse possession of the field for the required ten year period.
-Under para 6 of Sch 4 of the Act no alteration affecting the title of a proprietor could be made without the proprietor’s consent unless he had by fraud or lack of proper care contributed to the mistake.

 It was held that the registrar had power to correct a mistake he had made if any statutory condition which was a prerequisite for registration by adverse possession was shown not to have been satisfied.
 A registration was a mistake if it could be shown that a person had not in fact been in adverse possession of a plot of land for the requisite ten year period.
 That precondition referred to a factual test (ten years’ adverse possession) which had to be satisfied and upon which a squatter’s right to apply for registration was predicated.